 - Royal College of Veterinary Surgeons (RCVS).

-The University will report any concerns about a student's professionalism to the relevant Executive Dean of Faculty and the relevant Head of School and will investigate it as a matter of urgency.
+The University will report any concerns about a student's professionalism to the relevant Executive Dean and Pro Vice-Chancellor of Faculty and the relevant Head of School and will investigate it as a matter of urgency.
 Normally a Case Officer will investigate working alongside a member of the University academic staff who is a registrant of the relevant Registration Body and is independent of the student.